Introduction (Click here or scroll down for Images)

 In 2006, Banksy’s Sweep It Under The Carpet was used as the basis for a mental-health board on Northumberland St (M05628) and in 2008, two mural artists painted a version of Banksy’s 2005 Bethlehem paste-up, also on Northumberland Street, breaking down a wall to reveal Cave Hill in north Belfast.

-This art was painted on an abandoned building where the MAC now is, by Pablo Caamina, Filth (web), and Dr Lakra.
+These three pieces were painted on an abandoned building where the MAC now is, by Pablo Caamina, writer Filth (web), and Dr Lakra.

 In 2009, Verz was one of four artists involved in the re-imaging of the lower Shankill estate, painting two pieces: a community piece about the ’69 Gold Rush (X00298) and a cultural piece about Martin Luther (X00301).

-At the other end of the (burnt-out) arcade, in Donegall Street, Friz and KVLR (of SPOOM) jointly painted a piece.
-This is the version repainted in 2012, also for the Cathedral Quarter Arts Festival:
+At the other end of the (burnt-out) Arcade, in Donegall Street, Friz and KVLR (of SPOOM) jointly painted a piece for the Cathedral Quarter Arts Festival.
+This is the version repainted in 2012, again for the Cathedral Quarter Arts Festival:

-Before we get to the 2012 Culture Night paintings, and as a contrast to both them and the repainted KVLR x Friz piece above, here is a piece from the Cathedral Quarter Arts Festival in early 2012, Conor Harrington’s Duel Of Belfast, replacing Maser’s Urban Lover on the side of the Black Box.
-It’s a large piece, in a living area (Hill Street).
+In comparison both with the pieces presented just above and the street art to come in the history of Hit The North (HTN), here is another piece from the Cathedral Quarter Arts Festival in early 2012, Conor Harrington’s Duel Of Belfast, replacing Maser’s Urban Lover (unurth) on the side of the Black Box theatre.
+It’s a large piece, in a living area (Hill Street), making a meta-comment on the constitutional question.

-Wild-style writers painted over some RECK/JEST/ANCO throw-ups on the long hoarding in the North Street car-park (Andrew Stewart), and on the boarded up entrance to the North Street arcade; TMN’s NOTA painted a shutter (and asked us not to show him in full).
+Wild-style writers painted over some RECK/JEST/ANCO throw-ups on the long hoarding in the North Street car-park (Andrew Stewart), and on the boarded up entrance to the North Street arcade; TMN’s NOTA painted a shutter.

 The idea to paint the shutters on North Street was emic’s – then still going by ‘This Means Nothing’ – and he duly painted some shutters.
 The buildings on the left of his piece (below) resemble (and might be taken from) earlier paste-up work that “represents his views on urban living ranging from the complex and disorderly nature of cities to the social and economic divisions within the metropolis”, augmented here by the figure on the right; the outstretched hand in the bottom left is a trademark symbol – he also painted a stand-alone hand in Garfield Street; the signature is in the bottom right.

-Back in North Street, KVLR painted a skull in an abandoned doorway.
+In North Street, local artist KVLR painted a skull in an abandoned doorway.
 This piece is marked “SPOOM” but this is possibly the last reference made to the collective.
-This we consider a transitional piece of graffiti art / street art.

 2014 saw MTO come to town, as well as Psychonautes (shown below) who painted on the abandoned Garfield Bar.